cdeitrick/vscooper.github.io/research.md

 {: .notice}

 ## Why genome regions evolve at different rates
 In bacterial genomes with multiple chromosomes, smaller, secondary chromosomes evolve more rapidly.
-We continue to explore the root causes of this variation as it may bear on variation in genome stability in all organisms.
+We are exploring the root causes of this variation as it may bear on variation in genome stability in all organisms.

-Genome Evolution

 Does chromosome position affect gene evolutionary rate?